Finale (Modern Family)

-"Finale" is the series finale of the American sitcom Modern Family.
-It aired in two parts, both on April 8, 2020 on ABC.
+"Finale" is the series finale of the sitcom Modern Family.
+It aired in two parts, both on April 8, 2020, on ABC.
 The first part was written by Steven Levitan, Abraham Higginbotham, Jon Pollack, Ryan Walls, Jeffrey Richman, Morgan Murphy, and Stephen Lloyd, and directed by Steven Levitan.
 The second part was written by Christopher Lloyd, Jack Burditt, Elaine Ko, Danny Zuker, Vali Chandrasekaran, Brad Walsh, and Paul Corrigan, and directed by Gail Mancuso.

 Plot

 Part One

 With Haley (Sarah Hyland), Dylan (Reid Ewing) and the twins still living at the Dunphys’, Alex (Ariel Winter) having moved back in after quitting her job, and Luke (Nolan Gould) still there after not going to college, the house is overstuffed.
 Claire (Julie Bowen) and Phil (Ty Burrell), uneasy with the number of people now living in the Dunphy household, have moved into Phil's recently deceased father Frank's (Fred Willard) RV parked in the driveway.
 After they are caught out, they host an intervention with Haley, Alex, Luke and Dylan, stating that someone needs to move out as the house is too crowded.
 The kids are offended, but even as Luke pleads to Phil's emotional side using their close friendship as a pawn, Claire asserts their position.
 They tell them they have 24 hours to decide, and leave for Mitch and Cam's housewarming party.

 Mitch (Jesse Tyler Ferguson) and Cam (Eric Stonestreet), now settled into their new house with their new baby Rexford, are hosting a housewarming party.
 Ronaldo (Christian Barillas) arrives to set up, but as Mitch shows him around, Cam receives a call, informing him that the coaching job he was rejected for in Missouri is now open again, giving him a dilemma.
 He tells Ronaldo that he is not taking it, as Mitch is too happy in their new house, and says he will keep it to himself.
 However, Ronaldo spills the secret and Mitch finds out.
 Mitch firstly reacts positively in front of everyone, but then he walks away and swears to Claire about the situation.

 Gloria (Sofía Vergara) is preparing to say goodbye to Manny (Rico Rodriguez) as he is leaving to travel the world, and she and Joe (Jeremy Maguire) go to Colombia for the summer.
 Jay (Ed O’Neill) has bought a hideous housewarming gift for Mitch and Cam and organized Joe's haircut, leaving Gloria feeling left out and not needed.
 As Manny prepares to leave, she feels she is not the go-to person in the house that she once was now that she works as a realtor.
 As they arrive at Mitch and Cam's party, she says she hates the gift and misses Joe's old hair.